GaryR96/SUPACPP_Labs/README.md

 # SUPA_Cpp
-Lab exercises and development environment for Glasgow SUPA C++ course, winter 2024
+Lab exercises and development environment for Glasgow SUPA C++ course, winter 2025

 ## Getting started

-Welcome to 2024 SUPA C++ course.
-This year we are providing a ready-made development environment using [github codespaces](https://github.com/features/codespaces) that should hopefully make things run more smoothly and reduce the number of prerequisites needed to get started.
+Welcome to the 2025 SUPA C++ course.
+As with previous years we are providing a ready-made development environment using [github codespaces](https://github.com/features/codespaces) that should hopefully make things run more smoothly and reduce the number of prerequisites needed to get started.

 ## Prerequisites:

 1) A personal github account
     - Click [here](https://github.com/login) to login or sign up
 2) A fork of this repository
-    - Click [here](https://github.com/jjamieson12/SUPA_Cpp/fork) or on the button shown below:
+    - Click [here](https://github.com/GaryR96/SUPACPP_Labs/fork) or on the button shown below:
 ![](./assets/fork.png)

 ## Starting the codespace